mozilla/webliteracymap/README.md

-Web Literacy Standard v1.1
+Web Literacy Map v1.1
 ==========================

-*Note: we're currently working on a v2.0.*
+*Note: we're currently working on a v2.0.
+This is up-to-date as of October 2014.*

 Mozilla defines web literacy as the skills and competencies needed for reading, writing and participating on the web.